-Have students place the heart template in the center of the cardstock and trace around it with a pencil.
+1. Trace the Heart: have students place the heart template in the center of the cardstock and trace around it with a pencil.

-Use the pencil to add a few “blobs” to the heart and create the appearance of land.
+2. Draw land areas: Use the pencil to add a few “blobs” to the heart and create the appearance of land.

-Then, add lines that extend from the heart to the edges of the pages.
+3. Add radiant lines: draw lines that extend from the heart to the edges of the pages.
 This will give the appearance that the heart-shaped earth is shining.

 Once all of the pencil lines have been traced with black crayon, your students will be ready to paint!

-Now that you have seen the tutorial, let me share a few photos from when I did this activity in my own classroom.
-We completed this painting during VIP day so each of my children had an adult by their side for the project.
 Having an extra set of hands is not necessary, however.
 I would gladly do this same project even on a day without any classroom volunteers.
 As long as you provide step-by-step directions and only give one or two instructions at a time, kindergarten students can have success completing this project independently.

 Here you can see students carefully tracing their pencil marks with a black crayon.